You're Very Good At What You Do.

 Marketing that requires you to perform or inflate yourself is unsustainable.
 If a way of attracting clients cannot be maintained without strain, it will eventually be abandoned.

 Responsibility matters on both sides.
-This work is effective when you are willing to engage, try things, and pay attention to what actually happens.
+It works when you are willing to engage, try things, and pay attention to what actually happens.

 My approach